-Table 1 shows the expenditures, recipients, and expenditures per recipient in the major US benefit programs in 2007 (federal and state combined).2 Among the means-tested programs, expenditures in the Medicaid program dominates the list.
-Recipients may value these benefits less than they value cash, an issue we mention below.
+Table 1 shows the expenditures, recipients, and monthly expenditures per recipient in the major U.S. benefit programs in 2007 (federal and state combined).3 Among the means-tested programs, expenditures in the Medicaid program dominate the list.
 The SSI, EITC, and housing programs are clustered in the \$40 to \$50 billion range.
 Below them are the SNAP, TANF, and other programs, in decreasing order.
-Medicaid also has the largest number of recipients, although not as disproportionately as for expenditure.
-School food programs, for example, have almost as many recipients (40 million) but a much smaller expenditure per recipient (last column of the table).
-The EITC and SNAP programs also have large caseloads, in the 25 million range, but also provide low expenditure per recipient.
+Medicaid also has the largest number of recipients, though the relationship between expenditures and recipients differs across programs.
+School food programs, for example, have almost as many recipients (40 million) as Medicaid but have much smaller expenditure per recipient (last column of the table).
+The EITC and SNAP also have large caseloads, in the 25 million range, but also provide low expenditure per recipient.
 The relatively large expenditure in the housing programs is a result of large expenditures per recipient combined with a small caseload.
-The cash programs which are supposed to cover all consumption needs-SSI and TANF-have relatively high expenditure per recipient, as should be expected, but the caseloads are smaller than many of the other programs, and the TANF program is much smaller than SSI.
+The cash programs which are supposed to cover all consumption needs-SSI and TANF-have relatively high expenditure per recipient, as should be expected, but the caseloads are smaller than those in many of the other programs, and the TANF program is much smaller than SSI.

-2 For prior studies of trends in transfer program expenditure, see Burtless (1986, 1994), Scholz and Levine (2002), and Moffitt (2003a).
+3 For prior studies of trends in transfer program expenditure, see Burtless (1986, 1994), Scholz and Levine (2002), and Moffitt (2003a).

-The social insurance programs that are part of the Social Security system (OASI,Medicare, and DI) have larger expenditures than those of any of the means-tested programs except Medicaid Of course, they are not as concentrated on low income families.
-The UI and DI programs have relatively small caseloads; expenditures for the former are large while the UI is being received but are small on an annual basis because they are only received part of the year, while the DI program has a high expenditure per recipient and a large expenditure total.
+The social insurance programs that are part of the Social Security system (OASI, Medicare, and DI) have larger expenditures than those of any of the means-tested programs except Medicaid.
+Of course, they are not as concentrated on low income families.
+The UI and DI programs have relatively small caseloads; expenditures for the former are large while average UI benefits appear small on an annual basis because they are only received part of the year.
+The DI program has a high expenditure per recipient and a large expenditure total.

-The various programs not only differ in their caseloads and expenditure per recipient but also differ in the demographic groups they cover.
+The various programs differ not only in their caseloads and expenditure per recipient but also in the demographic groups they cover.
 The largest programs provide benefits to the elderly and the disabled.
 Among working-age families and individuals, the Medicaid program provides benefits primarily to mothers and children.
 The EITC provides benefits only to workers.
-The SNAP program is the largest unrestricted program, but it only provides assistance for food consumption.
+The SNAP is the largest unrestricted program, but it only provides assistance for food consumption.
 The TANF program is the only (relatively) unrestricted cash program, and it has a very small caseload.

 The top line in Figure 1 provides a historical perspective on spending per capita since 1970, including the programs listed in Table 1.
-Expenditures rose over the entire period, including the last decade when many popular commentators have suggested that the US has gone through a period of retrenchment.
+Expenditures rose over the entire period, including the last decade when many popular commentators have suggested that the U.S. has gone through a period of retrenchment.
 The figures for total social insurance and total means-tested programs show that the former have always been larger in magnitude but that both have risen over time.
 When aggregate spending growth is compared to growth in GDP (not shown), we find that spending grew faster than GDP through the early 1990s but grew at approximately the same rate since that time (for the social insurance and means-tested components as well).
-Therefore, social welfare spending growth has slowed in that sense.
-In addition, as has been documented extensively elsewhere, the US spends less of its national product on social welfare programs than other developed countries.
-For example, in 2005 the US expenditure relative to GDP was only 75 percent of the OECD 30-country average (Adema and Ladaique, 2009).
+Therefore, social welfare spending growth has slowed.
+In addition, as has been documented extensively elsewhere, the U.S. spends less of its national product on social welfare programs than other developed countries.
+For example, in 2005 the U.S. expenditure relative to GDP was only 75 percent of the OECD 30-country average (Adema and Ladaique, 2009).